 We did the Grand Tour of the Palace with an audio guide.
 It took about an hour and unfortunately, I can’t show anything.
 Photographing inside is prohibited.
-Thus, I photographed this postcard stand to at least give you a feeling.
+Thus, I photographed this postcard stand to give you a feeling.

 The Gardens And Gloriette

-We walked around the palace and in the distance on a mountain we saw the Gloriette.
+We walked around the palace, and in the distance on a mountain, we saw the Gloriette.
 Since we already paid for the tickets to the Gloriette with viewing terrace, and they say it offers a great panorama of the city, I dragged my wife there.

 We climbed on the roof of the Gloriette and I created this Cinemagraph:

 From the palace, we went back to the subway station and headed to:

 Museums are an excellent place to hide in bad weather, and since we planned to visit the Natural History Museum anyway, we decided to do it at this point.